morpho-org/bundler3/README.md

 - `value`, an amount of native currency to send with the call;
 - `skipRevert`, a boolean indicating whether the multicall should revert if the call failed.

-The bundler also defines two features, their usage is described in the [Adapters subsection](#adapters):
+The bundler also ships two specific features, their usage is described in the [Adapters subsection](#adapters):

 - the initial caller is transiently stored as `initiator` during the multicall;
 - the last non-returned called address can re-enter the bundler using `reenter(Call[] calldata bundle)`.